Thorkell (Vinland Saga): Role in Vinland Saga

 Thorkell is a general of the Vikings mercenaries Jomsviking and uncle-in-law of Thors, father of the mercenary protagonist Thorfinn.
 He fights with a band of Vikings called the Death Seekers, who share his love for war.
 This same love of war leads him to kidnap Prince Canute, son of the Danish King Sweyn Forkbeard who aims to conquer lands.
 Before the defection of Thors, Thorkell worked with and highly respected the man, resulting in a fondness for his son Thorfinn when facing him as the protagonist takes Canute from him.
 Thorkell duels twice with Thorfinn, initially defeating him in combat despite losing two fingers.
 When Thorkell attacks Thorfinn's superior Askeladd, the young protagonist attacks him in rage and manages to defeat him, taking an eye in the process.
 Nevertheless, Thorkell makes peace with Thorfinn's group out of respect in order to aid Prince Canute in killing King Sweyn.
 When Askeladd pretends madness to kill the king, Thorkell tries to face him out of confusion until Canute kills the Viking.
 Thorfinn attempts to kill Canute in response, but Thorkell stops the young warrior.
 In the manga's second story arc which takes place in the next few years, Thorkell continues to be a warrior but is disappointed by the growth of Canute, expecting him to deliver a prosperous utopia.

 Thorkell returns in the third's manga arc in the Baltic Sea, demanding war.
 He meets an adult Thorfinn in joy and explains to his former enemy that the Jomsvikings need him as the new leader.
 Thorkell joins the present leader Floki's team to take down rivaling Vagn's side who opposes the group.
-However, upon realizing realizes that Vagn has been killed without getting a chance to duel him, he faces the murderer, the mercenary Garm for the sake of a battle.
+However, upon realizing that Vagn has been killed without getting a chance to duel him, he faces the murderer, the mercenary Garm for the sake of a battle.
 Due to both fighters receiving several injures, the fight ends as a draw and they befriend.
 Thorkell is once again contacted by Thorfinn's group with Thorfinn's ally Einar proposing the idea to declare war against the leader Floki which he eventually accepts due to his love of war.
 Thorkell goes along with Thorfinn's plan to disband the Jomsvikings.
 Despite joining forces and being successful in the process, Thorkell challenges him to another if he wants to leave.
 As Thorfinn reluctantly takes the offer, a young woman named Gudrid confronts Thorkell in rage, claiming that he should stop the fight as Thorfinn does not want to get involved in violence again.
 After making her confess that she loves Thorfinn, Thorkell quits the duel, telling Thorfinn to take care of her.

 Although Thorkell does not appear in the final arc, it is revealed he had a child named Cordelia who has been slaved by a man named Halfdan after unknown circumstances.
 As Thorfinn releases Cordelia, it is revealed that Thorkell's wife lied about Cordelia's gender so that Thorkell would not allow the child to fight like men.